 One advantage many of the younger candidates have is that they are frequently fresh out of school which means that they’re not as rusty on their math and other skills as some of the older applicants.
 Older applicants may have the advantage in other areas such as mechanical ability and reasoning, maps and maybe reading comprehension.
 If you’re not a math guy, it will be a smart idea to keep yourself fresh on your basic math skills such as fraction, decimals, percentages, etc. Many local libraries will have firefighter study guides – consider checking those out.

 7. Fire Academy

 Here is where you are going to build the true foundation for your basic skills as a firefighter.
-You’ll be better off if you’ve taken your fire classes first and do the academy afterwards, though many will do them at the same time.
+You’ll be better off if you’ve taken your fire classes first and do the academy afterward, though many will do them at the same time.
 Some schools offer the EMT certification as part of the academy and others don’t.
-My personal suggestion would be to work as an EMT while attending the academy so that when you’re finished you’ll have some considerable hands on experience as an EMT by the time you graduate.
+My personal suggestion would be to work as an EMT while attending the academy so that when you’re finished you’ll have some considerable hands-on experience as an EMT by the time you graduate.
 Now your new firefighter skills will be fresh and your EMS confidence will be high making you an excellent candidate for a volunteer or reserve program.